 Our second recommendation relates to the definition of indicators that would reflect DUItype innovation, based on experience, use and interaction.
 Although quantitative indicators are also beginning to be used here, a thorough understanding of these processes requires a move from quantitative to qualitative indicators.
-These are also highly contextual processes, in which one must be capable of learning from case studies and of developing cogeneration of new knowledge among actors, so that the experience of some might serve for the betterment of others.
+These are also highly contextual processes, Need to define qualitative indicators of innovation in which one must be capable of learning from case studies and of developing cogeneration of new knowledge among actors, so that the experience of some might serve for the betterment of others.